 Debits = Credits

-Not all accounts work additively with each other on the primary financial accounting reports—especially on the income statement and balance sheet.
-There are many instances where one account works to offset the impact of another account.
+Not all accounts work additively with each other on the primary financial accounting reports—especially on the Income statement and Balance sheet.
+There are instances where one "account" works to offset the impact of another account in the same category.
 The so-called contra accounts "work against" other accounts in this way.
 In some situations, the contra accounts reverse the debit and credit rules from the table above.

-Contra-asset and contra-liability accounts are also called valuation allowance accounts, because they work to adjust the book value, or carrying value for assets or liabilities, as shown in the examples below.
+Contra asset and contra liability accounts are also called valuation allowance accounts, because they work to adjust the book value, or carrying value for assets or liabilities, as the examples below show.

-You may notice from the chart of accounts example below, that Accounts receivable (Account 110 from the chart) and Allowance for doubtful accounts (Account 120) are both asset accounts.
-Allowance for doubtful accounts, however, is a contra asset account that reduces the impact (carrying value) contributed by Accounts receivable.
-The balance sheet result is a "Net accounts receivable" less than the Accounts receivable value.
+From the example Chart of Accounts below, you can see that Accounts Receivable (Account 110) and Allowance for doubtful accounts (Account 120) are both asset accounts.
+Allowance for doubtful accounts, however, is a contra-asset account that reduces the impact (carrying value) contributed by Accounts receivable.
+The Balance sheet result is a "Net accounts receivable" less than the initial Accounts receivable value.

-In the same way, Account 163, Factory Manufacturing equipment carries the value of these assets at historical cost—what was actually paid for these assets.
-This will not decrease as long as the company owns the assets.
-However, the asset's book value does change downward from year to year, as shown on the balance sheet.
-Contra Account 175, Accumulated depreciation, factory manufacturing equipment, is subtracted from the Account 163 value, to produce the balance sheet result Net factory manufacturing equipment.
+In the same way, Account 163, Factory Manufacturing equipment carries the value of these assets at historical cost—the actual cost of acquiring these assets.
+This value will not decrease as long as the company owns the assets.
+However, the asset's book value does change downward from year to year, as the balance sheet shows.
+Contra Account 175, Accumulated depreciation, factory manufacturing equipment, is taken from the Account 163 value, to produce the Balance sheet result Net factory manufacturing equipment.

-All four transactions add to the value of the accounts listed.
-Debiting each of the two expense accounts adds to account value, as you would expect from the table in the previous section.
-However notice here that crediting the two asset accounts adds to their value as well—just the opposite of what the same table prescribes for asset accounts.
-For contra accounts in this situation the rules are reversed, so that the fundamental equation Debits = Credits still holds for every pair of transactions.
+All four transactions add to the value (balance) of the accounts they impact.
+Debiting each of the two expense accounts adds to account value, as the table in the previous section indicates.
+However notice here that crediting the two asset accounts adds to their value as well—just the opposite of what the same table prescribes for ordinary asset accounts.
+For contra accounts in this situation, the rules reverse so that the first equation Debits = Credits still holds for every pair of transactions.
 The examples also show why a contra asset account is said to hold a credit balance.

-Contra liability accounts—like their contra asset account counterparts—also reverse the debit/credit "rules" from the table in the previous section.
-An addition to a liability account is normally a credit, but to a contra liability account, an addition is a debit.
-For this reason, contra liability accounts are said to carry a debit balance.
+Contra liability accounts and contra expense accounts—like their contra asset counterparts—also reverse the debit/credit "rules" from the table in the previous section.
+An addition to a liability account, for instance, is usually a credit, but to a contra liability account, the increase is a debit.
+For this reason, the balance in a contra liability account is a debit balance.